robcodehub/fullstack-recipe-clone-public/README.md

 - [x] Display the appropriate user when the url matches `/users/:userId`
 - [x] - Clicking on a user from the all-users view should navigate to show that user in the single-user view

-- [ ] IN PROGRESS - Clicking on the name of a user in the single-recipe view should navigate to show that user in the single-user view
+- [x] Clicking on the name of a user in the single-recipe view should navigate to show that user in the single-user view
 - [ ] IN PROGRESS - Clicking on the name of a recipe in the single-user view should navigate to show that recipe in the single-recipe view

   </details>